ibm-cloud-docs/containers/storage-file-vpc-apps.md

 ## Creating your own storage class
 {: #storage-file-vpc-custom-sc}

-Create your own customized storage class with the preferred settings for your {{site.data.keyword.filestorage_vpc_short}} instance.
-The following example uses the `dp2` [profile](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).
+You can create your own customized storage class with the preferred settings for your {{site.data.keyword.filestorage_vpc_short}} instance.
+If you need the following features, you must [create your own storage class](/docs/containers?topic=containers-storage-file-vpc-apps#storage-file-vpc-custom-sc).

+- Your app needs to run as non-root.
+- Your cluster is in a different resource group from your VPC and subnet.
+- You need to limit file share access to pods on a given node or in a given zone.
+- You need to bring your own (BYOK) encryption using a KMS provider such as HPCS or Key Protect.
+- You need to manually specify the subnet or IP address of the [Virtual Network Interface (VNI)](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-granular-auth).

 If your cluster and VPC are not in the same resource group, you must specify the VPC resource group ID in the `resourceGroup` section and the `kube-<clusterID>` security group ID in the `securityGroupIDs` section.
 You can find the ID of the `kube-<clusterID>` security group by running `ibmcloud is sg kube-<cluster-id>  | grep ID`.
 {: important}

 1. Create a storage class configuration file.
+The following example uses the `dp2` [profile](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-profiles&interface=ui#dp2-profile).

     ```yaml
     apiVersion: storage.k8s.io/v1